ZeroPass/TokenRegistry/README.md

 Android app, Passport with chip, smartcontract \(extended erc20\).

 Whenever you want to secure/attest your ethereum account, you just;

-• Open the android app
+1. Open the android app

-• Input/scan ethereum address
+2. Input/scan ethereum address

-• take NFC enabled phone, and touch it with your passport
+3.  take NFC enabled phone, and touch it with your passport

+##### Ease of use;

+No passwords/usarnames/, just touch and go.

-You can use your friends phone, this cant be hacked!
+If your phone lacks NFC, you can use your friends phone, this cant be hacked!